Scorpion (Carmilla Black): World War Hulk

 Carmilla is seen trying to aid S.H.I.E.L.D. upon the Hulk's return.
 She fills his body with a S.H.I.E.L.D.-devised poison concoction specially designed to kill him, but it only creates boils on his skin, which heal after several minutes.
 Amadeus Cho reveals to her that Bruce Banner (the Hulk's alter ego) and Monica Rappaccini had an affair while in college, potentially making Banner her biological father.
-Carmilla attacks a S.H.I.E.L.D. truck transporting Banner to an underground prison, only to discover that he is one of three decoys.
+Carmilla attacks a S.H.I.E.L.D. truck transporting Banner to an underground prison, only to discover that he is a decoy.

 Dark Reign

 It is revealed that Carmilla is now Hardball's lover and is the co-leader of a Hydra training facility in Madripoor.
 Carmilla and Hardball confront the Shadow Initiative, along with an army of Hydra agents, shortly after learning they were searching for Hardball.
-It is later revealed that Carmilla was actually working undercover for an unknown source, implied to be Nick Fury.
+It is later revealed that Carmilla was working undercover for an unknown source, implied to be Nick Fury.
 She convinces Hardball to turn himself in and secretly steals his S.P.I.N.
 Tech dart.

 The Gauntlet and Grim Hunt

 Carmilla appears in a new costume during The Gauntlet and Grim Hunt storyline.
 She reveals that after quitting S.H.I.E.L.D., she began taking independent contracts.
 She is hired by Kraven the Hunter's family to steal Mac Gargan's original costume from the Hood, who is planning to give it to any low-level crook that impresses him.
-The Scorpion stings Spider-Man and he temporarily loses his powers.
+Scorpion stings Spider-Man and he temporarily loses his powers.
 She then proceeds to fight the Hood and his allies and is quickly overwhelmed.
 However, Spider-Man regains his powers and saves her.
 Carmilla delivers the suit to Sasha Kravinoff and Ana Kravinoff.